trustgraph/trustgraph-holochain/README.next.md

-# HoloTrust
+# TrustGraph::Holochain

-HoloTrust is a Rust library, intended to allow for [Hololchain](https://www.holochain.org) developers to easily use the [Trust Graph](https://github.com/trustgraph/trustgraph) protocol in their Happs.
+TrustGraph::Holochain is a Rust library, intended to allow for [Hololchain](https://www.holochain.org) developers to easily use the [Trust Graph](https://github.com/trustgraph/trustgraph) protocol in their Happs.

 A TrustGraph is